vishwasmodi/Basic-shooting-game-using-pygame/README.md

-# Basic-shooting-game-using-pygame
+# Basic-shooting-game-using-pygame <br/>
-This is a basic 2D shooting game made using pygame.
+This is a basic 2D shooting game made using pygame. <br/>
-Folder requirements contians all the required images and audios files.
+Folder requirements contians all the required images and audio files. <br/>
+You can start the game by running main.py file.
+Make sure you have installed pygame before. <br/>